apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Six Colorado workers contracted bird flu, the most human cases in a state**
+**Jack Black's Tenacious D cancels tour after bandmate makes onstage Trump assassination joke**

-You can read more about it [here](https://www.washingtonpost.com/health/2024/07/16/bird-flu-colorado-poultry-cow/).
+You can read more about it [here](https://www.axios.com/2024/07/17/jack-black-cancels-tour-trump-assassination).

 ## Requirements
 - Python 3.8